 Dubai Film Market 2014 (Photo: Dubai International Film Festival)

-the panel discussion: Co-production means business
+Co-production means business

 Discover the latest co-production treaties, incentives and tax credits that make co-producing such an important lifeline for the film industry.
 Gain first-hand insight from international experts on structuring a co-production, working with peers from around the world and go global.

 Panelists: Guneet Monga, CEO & Producer, Sikhya Entertainment; Sabine Sidawi, Producer, Orjouane Productions; Laurent Lavolé, Manager, Gloria Films; Bero Beyer, Producer, Augustus Film; Christine Kopf, Curator, Film Prize of the Robert Bosch Stiftung; Moderator: Irit Neidhardt , Director, mec film.

 International Solidarity.
 The PLO in the GDR